teron131/langchain-playground/README.md

 A versatile chain implementation that can be customized for various use cases.

+### AG2

+Agent framework with code interpreter capabilities.

-### YouTubeLoader
+### Tools

+- **WebSearch**: Tools for performing web searches.
-Tools for processing YouTube content, including transcription using Whisper.
+- **YouTubeLoader**: Tools for processing YouTube content, including transcription using Whisper.

+### gemini.py

+Provides an interface for interacting with Google Gemini models, including tools for Google Search and code execution.

+### image_processing.py

+Utilities for image processing and manipulation, such as loading, resizing, and converting images to base64.

 ## Requirements